 Driving times of more than 3.5 minutes for each post indicate that the ground conditions are too hard and excessive damage may occur to the posts and therefore in these circumstances concrete foundations should be used as an alternative to driven posts.
-Examples of excessive damage are Serious splitting of post top, distortion of preformed post holes, curling inwards of post top exceeding11mm.
+Examples of excessive damage are Serious splitting of post top, distortion of preformed post holes.